Roth conversions aca subsidy

 They do aggressive Roth Conversions up to the 22% tax bracket in blue.
 Note that these conversions keep the Conversions just under the 22/25% tax bracket for the foreseeable future.

-The back of the envelope math: spend 12-20k extra a year for health insurance to save $1M over your lifetime in taxes.
+The back-of-the-envelope math: spend 12-20k extra a year for health insurance to save $1M over your lifetime in taxes.
 Since you get to spend (or give to your children) every dollar you save in taxes, it is an easy decision when you have a large IRA!

 When it is not an easy decision, what factors should you consider when deciding on premium ACA tax credits or Roth conversions?